arran-standish/cdr-training-reference/instructions/day1-part-1.md

 ./instant-linux package init -n reverse-proxy --dev
 ```
 > Instructor aid: Be sure to remind them that the `--dev` flag is required otherwise no ports will be exposed and will be unable to access nginx inside docker.
+> Instructor aid 2: It is quite likely that they will not have a swarm initalized yet, in which case this should fail.
+They will just have to run `docker swarm init` and then they should be fine.

 ## 6 - Test the package
 If everything went smoothly you can now go to localhost:8080 on your browser and it will display the nginx landing page.